bmlam/hello-world/README.md

 Of course this is assuming that you have done the same git/ssh configuration, if it is on another machine.

-At some point of time, the local repositories which I created when first started off with github no longer could push to remote, getting error similar to "password authentication no longer allowed".
-Those are the one where "git remote -v" shows
+I have created other repositories using the default authentication method, i.e., "git remote -v" will display the URL matching the one you would use in a web browser.
+I decided to no longer use this default method.
+So I added another host alias in ~/.ssh/config.
+This is also a good idea because at some point of time, Github depricated this method and the local repositories which I had created with this method no longer could push to remote, getting error similar to "password authentication no longer allowed".
+I needed to change the repositority which had this remote URL

     https//github.com/bmlam/<repo-name>.git

-bmlam is my first github "account" name.
-Since I have added a public ssh key in this account for my PC and created an ssh_host_alias a while ago, I just needed to replace the remote URL with
+to something else. bmlam was my first github account.
+Besides adding an alias entry in .ssh/config, I had to store the public key in the github account.
+Next step was to replace in each repository the remote URL with

-    git@<ssh_host_alias>:bmlam/<repo-name>.git
+    git remote set-url origin git@<ssh_host_alias>:bmlam/<repo-name>

 Thereafter, "git push" worked again.
+Below is an example git command that did the magic:

+    git remote set-url origin git@my-github1:bmlam/apex_konten_bewegungen

+This same hack/command is applicable when I clone the repository afresh from https://github.com/bmlam/apex_konten_bewegung.
+The cloning would work with a personal access token and a local repo created.
+But thereafter pull and push would not work until this hack has been applied.